Family: MULLIDAE, Goatfishes

 In goatfishes, which are small to medium sized fishes (up to 40 cm), the body is moderately elongate, slightly compressed; underside of head and body nearly flat; eye high on side of head; mouth small, at lower edge of head, protrusible; relatively small villiform or conical teeth; chin with a pair of large, long barbells that fold into a central groove on throat; 2 well-separated dorsal fins, VII-VIII + I, 8; a forked tail; scales large, slightly rough.

 Goatfishes occur in all warm temperate and tropical seas, usually in the vicinity of reefs.
 Worldwide there are six genera with about 55 species; most inhabit the Indo-West Pacific.
-Only two endemic species and one Indo-Pacific species from two genera are found in our area.
+Four W Atlantic species from four genera in the Greater Caribbean.